Dasharo/docs/docs/variants/dell_optiplex/building-manual.md

 ## Building coreboot

-To build coreboot image, follow the steps below:
+To build release image of Dasharo compatible with Dell OptiPlex 7010/9010, follow the steps below:

 1. Clone the coreboot repository: